If you’ve yet to photograph a wild jaguar, make 2025 the year to do so when you join Jeff Parker for his Jaguars of the

-- Double-occupancy accommodations for ten (10) nights (includes 5 nights in a Jaguar Suite on a floating hotel, 4 nights at a second wildlife-rich lodge, & our first night in Cuiabá.
+- Double-occupancy accommodations for ten (10) nights (includes 5 nights in a Jaguar Suite on a floating hotel, 2 nights each at wildlife-rich lodges, & our first night in Cuiabá.
 Interested in a single?
 Please email me for availability & pricing.)

 - Meals from your arrival in Cuiabá on the first day of the tour to drop off at the Cuiabá airport on the last day of the tour.